HannaDenysiuk/introduction-to-github/_posts/0000-01-02-githubHannaDenysiuk.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our GitHubHanna's slide!"
 ---
 This is github Hanna's slide
 Use the left arrow to go back!